Ultimate Guide to Choosing Your Bridesmaids

 As with many jobs, there are some dos and don’ts you should keep an eye out for.
 In the Bridesmaids’ Manual of Etiquette, there are certain things you shouldn’t have to put up with, no matter how much you love your girls.

-- Unwanted opinions.
-It is one thing to say a dress is not exactly your style, it’s a completely different thing to say it’s ugly when you are obviously excited to even be trying it on in the first place.
+- It is one thing to say a dress is not exactly your style.
+However, it’s a completely different thing to say it’s ugly when you are obviously excited to even be trying it on in the first place.

-- Being too whiny.
-If you’re asking for help with a specific task, it’s not okay for your bridesmaids to complain about having to do it.
+- If you’re asking for help with a specific task, it’s not okay for your bridesmaids to complain about having to do it.

-- Missing all pre-wedding events.
-One of the first things every bridesmaid should know and be aware of, is that her attendance to at least the rehearsal dinner is a must.
-Perhaps they have other social or work-related commitments, so they can’t attend all the events, but they should at least try to be at the rehearsal dinner, so they have a better understanding of what their role on the actual ceremony and reception entails.
+- One of the first things every bridesmaid should know, is that her attendance to at least the rehearsal dinner is a must.
+Perhaps they have other social or work-related commitments, so they can’t attend all the events, but they should at least try to be at the rehearsal dinner.
+This way they have a better understanding of what their role on the actual ceremony and reception entails.

-- Be a drama queen.
-All bridesmaids should know that they must work as a team led by the Maid of Honor.
-The whole point is for them to help you make your wedding dreams a reality and fighting each other for your attention and to get the final word is not in your best interests.
+- All bridesmaids should know that they must work as a team led by the Maid of Honor.
+The whole point is for them to help you make your wedding dreams a reality.
+So, fighting each other for your attention and to get the final word is not in your best interests.

 The whole point for your wedding party is to be just that: a party!
 You’re bringing your nearest and dearest together, the ones with the best organizing, most loving, fun, and creative qualities, to assist you in making your dreams come true!
 You are the star of the show and the one who is getting married, and everything from the wedding planning to the hours after “I do” should be.